Connic

 Ready to connect?

-Create your first connector from the marketplace.
+Add a connector to your agent directly from the agent detail page.
 HTTP Webhooks are a great place to start as they let you trigger agents from any system that can make HTTP requests.